-TerraCycle is different from your local kerbside recycler.
-We develop recycling solutions for waste streams that are not typically locally recyclable.
+TerraCycle is different from your local curbside recycler.
+We develop recycling solutions for waste streams that are not typically curbside recyclable.

-The good news is that most rubbish is technically recyclable.
+The good news is that most trash is technically recyclable.

 Once sorted by category, the different material types are cleaned and then sent to third-party partners to process the materials into usable forms.